 Next steps:

-- After removing or capping outliers, scaling your features is the logical next step — read Variable Magnitude to see how standardization and min-max scaling work.
+- After removing or capping outliers, scaling the features is the logical next step.
+Read Variable Magnitude to see how standardization and min-max scaling work.

-- If you have not yet addressed linear model assumptions such as normality of residuals and homoscedasticity, read Linear Model Assumptions.
+- If we have not yet addressed linear model assumptions such as normality of residuals and homoscedasticity, read Linear Model Assumptions.

 - To see how tree-based models that are naturally robust to outliers work, explore Decision Tree in Python.